-1 lesson per week for 15 weeks
+1 lesson per week for a term and a half.

-Students will be taught an introduction into healthy eating, looking at the sources and function of Macronutrients (proteins, fats, carbohydrates) and Micronutrients (vitamins - water soluble and fat soluble and minerals), There will also be a series of practical lessons which will include Chow Mein, quesadillas, oat cookies, bread & butter pudding, msemen (Moroccan flat bread) and a vegetarian curry.
+Students will be taught an introduction into healthy eating, looking at the sources and function of Macronutrients (proteins, fats, carbohydrates) and Micronutrients (vitamins - water soluble and fat soluble and minerals), There will also be a series of practical lessons which will include Chow Mein, quesadillas, oat cookies, savoury muffins, msemen (Moroccan flat bread) and a vegetarian curry.
 These practicals will build on techniques and skills.
 We will also be looking at food hygiene (personal and kitchen), designing for specific needs, sensory analysis and environmental and moral factors affecting food choice.

-Most of the content will be delivered through preparation and making activities, students will be able to make the connections between theory and practice to apply their understanding of food and nutrition to practical preparation.
+The majority of the content will be delivered through preparation and making activities, students will be able to make the connections between theory and practice to apply their understanding of food and nutrition to practical preparation.